By Doreen Clark

 Who knows?
 They might listen, and you may find yourself in one of the top national news outlets, which could catapult your brand and your company to new heights.
 However, it is important to remember that when looking to be in the “big” outlets, look past the numbers and be sure that the outlet is on your buyer personas reading list.
 If not, you’re wasting your time.

 An effective PR program uses as many media sources as possible.
 It doesn’t discount the value of good local press coverage.
 And it doesn’t write off the national media as something that’s unattainable.
-Instead, your PR program should target a variety of media (from local to trade to national) and play them off one another, which will validate and strengthen your brand.
+Instead, your public relations program should target a variety of media (from local to trade to national) and play them off one another, which will validate and strengthen your brand.